 Chillies don’t have to be hot, but they will add significant flavour to your cooking.
-And, surprisingly they’re on of the easiest vegetables to grow in the UK.
+And, surprisingly they’re one of the easiest veg to grow UK wide.
 Pick your variety carefully, based on the heat you’d like from it, but bear in mind that the hooter the variety the warmer they need to be kept.
 The best variety for the UK climate would be a mild cayenne.

 Grow chillies in pots on a warm patio, back yard or on windowsills that get good sunshine.
 You can sow chilli seeds on a window sill in spring, and they can go outside in May. (find out more about what to plant in May here) You’ll be harvesting from July onwards.
 Keep picking and you’ll keep the plant producing.
 Leave them on the plant and you’ll reduce the amount of fruit that the plant produces.
 You can store chillies over winter too > read our guide on how to store chillies here.